SiavashVaezi/Web-Scraping/README.md

             if float(rating)<=10:
                 Rate.append(str(float(rating)))

-3) Checking if data extraction is being done correctly
+3) Checking if data extraction is being done correctly before saving to a Excel File
   ```python
   if not title or not Rate :
     print("Warning: No job data extracted.
 Check your selectors.")